Holidays in Greece: Everything you need to know before you go

 Little Venice (Alefkandra)

-There are also many cultural attractions in the area, such as churches and museums.
-For example, the "Maria Skoula" museum tells the story of how Mykonos has become a popular tourist destination.
-Visitors can also enjoy the incredible historical architecture of Mykonos while strolling through the many squares of the Petite VeniceThis is the "Kastron Monastery Square".
+The area also has many cultural attractions, such as churches and museums.
+For example, the Maria Skoula Museum tells the story of how Mykonos became a popular tourist destination.
+Visitors can also enjoy the incredible historical architecture of Mykonos while strolling through the many squares of Little Venice, such as the 'Kastron Monastery Square'.

 Mykonos Folklore Museum